upfrontjs/framework/docs/calliope/readme.md

 The `exists` property is a getter on the model that returns a boolean which can be used to assert that the model has been persisted.
 It takes the [primary key](#getkey), [timestamps](./timestamps.md#timestamps) and [soft deletes](./timestamps.md#soft-deletes) into account.

-#### primaryKey

-The `primaryKey` is property is a getter that defines what is the primary identifier's key from the model attributes.
-The default value is `'id'`.

 ## Additional methods

 #### is